 Eventually I found a group with some people I thought might just be strange enough to help me achieve my goals, so I joined.
 I went along for a while, submitted writing for critique, both in person and by email.
-Most of the critique I received was of no use, and a waste of my time.
+Much of the critique I received was of no use, and a waste of my time.
+But this is the nature of most critique groups, and comes with the territory.
+However, if too many people in a group are saying things just to talk, there isn’t time to get the feedback we need from those who have something valid and helpful to say.
 Who cares what the critiquer’s personal views on the subjects we write about are?
 It’s not important.
 Who cares whether the critiquer once wrote a story on that subject, and nobody liked it?
 It’s not important.
 Who cares what the critiquer says when they’re only saying it to let you know how knowledgeable they think they are on a certain subject?
 If it doesn’t help make your story or your writing better, it doesn’t matter, and wastes your time.

-However, not everyone in that group was of no use.
-There were a couple of people who gave intelligent, useful critique which could be used to improve my writing.
+However, some people in that group were wonderful.
+There were several people who gave intelligent, useful critique which could be used to improve my writing.
+And a couple of them were serious about writing, and had the time to attend another group.
 So I stole them.